-Whether it’s a running challenge or a one day event, be sure to make it worth winning, with prizes that will keep your members and their friends and family coming back to your health club like free memberships and passes, personal training sessions, nutritional advice, tee shirts and other gym merchandise, along with bragging rights.
-Consider getting a DJ from a local radio station out to broadcast from your facility; have raffles, silly games and costume contests to get everyone involved.
-If you make it a big event with lots of advertising, you can even get sponsors to donate some really great prizes, which will draw even more competition, which will make it an even bigger deal!
+Whether it’s a running challenge or a one-day event, be sure to make it worth winning, with prizes that will keep your members and their friends and family coming back to your health club like free memberships and passes, personal training sessions, nutritional advice, tee shirts and other gym merchandise, along with bragging rights.
+Consider hiring a DJ from a local radio station out to broadcast from your facility; have raffles, silly games and costume contests to get everyone involved.
+If you make it a big event with lots of advertising and social media, you can even get sponsors to donate some really great prizes, which will draw even more competition, which will make it an even bigger deal!

 Got any more fun fitness activities or competitions that can draw member participation at your facility??